Disane87/spoolman-homeassistant/README.md

 }
 ```

-A spool has this structure (according to the [OpenAPI description](https://donkie.github.io/Spoolman/) of Spoolman.):
+A spool has this structure (according to the [OpenAPI description](https://donkie.github.io/Spoolman/) of Spoolman):

 ```json
 {